pydata/xarray/doc/time-series.rst

-   For some use-cases it may still be useful to convert from a :py:class:`~xarray.CFTimeIndex` to a :py:class:`pandas.DatetimeIndex`, despite the difference in calendar types (e.g. to allow the use of some forms resample with non-standard calendars).
-The recommended way of doing this is to use the built-in :py:meth:`~xarray.CFTimeIndex.to_datetimeindex`
+   For some use-cases it may still be useful to convert from a :py:class:`~xarray.CFTimeIndex` to a :py:class:`pandas.DatetimeIndex`, despite the difference in calendar types (e.g. to allow the use of some forms of resample with non-standard calendars).
+The recommended way of doing this is to use the built-in :py:meth:`~xarray.CFTimeIndex.to_datetimeindex` method:
-   method:

    .. ipython:: python